AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md

 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <h2>Remove permissions from objects</h2>
 <p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">AL: draft/ hide this div when Becky makes Remove permissions from objects live and replace with the drafted content with the link at the top of this section</p>
 <p>You can remove permissions from objects you have access to Share.
-Removing permissions from objects is identical for all objects that can be shared.&nbsp;</p> <note type="note">
+Removing permissions from objects is identical for all objects that can be shared.  </p> <note type="note">
-&nbsp;You cannot remove permissions when you share items in bulk.
-You can remove permissions only when selecting individual items.&nbsp;
+  You cannot remove permissions when you share items in bulk.
+You can remove permissions only when selecting individual items.
 </note>
-<p>To remove permissions from objects consider the following:&nbsp;</p>
+<p>To remove permissions from objects consider the following:  </p>
 <ul>
 <li><a href="#remove-entities-from-the-sharing-list-of-an-object" class="MCXref xref">Remove entities from the sharing list of an object</a> </li>
 <li><a href="#remove-inherited-permissions" class="MCXref xref">Remove inherited permissions</a> </li>